Thertzlor/epub-print-page-approximator/README.md

 However, with the exceptions of some very high end digital releases, most ebooks don't implement this feature (most ebook reader apps also do not support it, but that's their loss, [KOreader](https://github.com/koreader/koreader), is a great option that does).
 So you are stuck with dynamic pages unless you own the print version and painstakingly insert hundreds page breaks by hand in an EPUB editor.

 This script offers a quick and easy, if not super accurate alternative and all you need is the ebook and the number of pages you know the book has.
-You can also generate a cust9om page count based on a specific number of characters, lines or words per page.
+You can also generate a custom page count based on a specific number of characters, lines or words per page.

 ## Usage
 ```powershell